RD Virtual Credit Card

 Individual / small sellers commonly use 4: ① virtual credit cards (for SaaS tools / ads / PayPal); ② USDT / crypto (some scenarios); ③ third-party processors (Stripe / PayPal — mainly for collections); ④ bank wires (large corporate amounts, not for individuals).
 RDVCC solves ①, covering 95% of a seller’s day-to-day operational payments.

-Q: Can I pay Shopify’s monthly fee with an RDVCC virtual card?
+Q: Can I pay Shopify’s monthly fee with an RDVCC virtual credit card?

 Yes, reliably.
 Shopify accepts US-BIN Visa / Mastercard, which RDVCC matches exactly.
 Keep the card balance ≥ 2× the monthly fee so a failed renewal never suspends the store.